alerta/prometheus-config/README.md

 ```

 It is desirable that the `prometheus.yml` and `rules.conf` configuration files conform to an expected format
-but it is not mandatory.
+but this is not mandatory.

+It is possible to set global labels which will be used for all alerts that are sent to Alerta.
+For instance, you can label your server with 'Production' or 'Development'.
+You can also describe the service, like 'Prometheus'.

 Example `prometheus.yml` Global section:

-It is possible to set labels that will be used for all alerts that are
-sent to Alerta.
-So if your Prometheus server is only used for Production
-or Development or a particular service then you can define these labels
-globally so that you don't have to repeat them for every rule.

 ```
 global: